biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 An appropriate cutoff would exclude clear outliers, but retain most of the samples.
 Here we have already removed blanks from our data and eliminated the outliers prior to analysis so we will just use the minimum number of features observed in our samples (11030) as the cutoff.

-To rarefy the data, select "Rarefy features" from the dropdown menu.
+To rarefy the data, select "Rarefy features" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/rarify_parameter_without_number2.png
    :align:   center